 The human body contains an endogenous cannabinoid system, commonly referred to as the endocannabinoid system, or ECS for short.
 The ECS is a widespread neuromodulatory system with far reaching affects throughout the whole body, from the Central Nervous System (CNS) to the Periphery.
-The ECS is comprised of 3 main components:
+The ECS regulates the human body and is involved in cellular processes such as apoptosis (cell death), carcinogenesis (cancer formation), the regulation of pain, hunger, satiety, feeding and metabolism, and emotional memory.

 - Cannabinoid receptors (CB1 and CB2)